OpFires

 Operational Fires (abbreviated as OpFires) is a hypersonic ground-launched system developed by DARPA for the United States Armed Forces.
 The system deploys a boost glide vehicle.
 The prime contractor for the program is Lockheed Martin.
-Range is thought to be up to 1,000 miles (1,609 kilometers).
+The missile's range is thought to be up to 1,000 miles (1,609 kilometers).

 OpFires intends to produce a medium-range hypersonic missile that is cheaper and with less range than the Long-Range Hypersonic Weapon (LRHW) to strike larger numbers of targets at operational ranges.
 It will reuse the glide body from the AGM-183 ARRW.
 The unique aspect of OpFires is use of a "throttleable" rocket motor, where thrust can be turned off at a desired point mid-flight instead of needing to wait until all fuel is burned to make it better able to hit a short-range target.

+History

 The system was successfully tested in July 2022 from a Palletized Load System-based launcher vehicle at White Sands Missile Range.
+The system achieved all test objectives, including first ever use of a U.S. Marine Corps (USMC) logistics truck as a medium-range missile launcher, missile canister egress, stable flight capture, and use of U.S. Army inventory artillery fire control systems to initiate the test mission.
+Lockheed Martin built the system, which includes a Northrop Grumman rocket motor, and conducted the test.